An Empirical Study of Foundation Models for Variability-Induced Compilation Errors in Configurable C Code: Study I: Synthetic Configurable C Snippets

 \begin{mdframed}[backgroundcolor=gray!7, linecolor=black, linewidth=0.5pt]

 The only issue is that when \texttt{A} is defined, the macro \texttt{B} is defined twice with different replacement lists, which violates a constraint and typically results in a warning but does not prevent compilation. \ldots \end{mdframed} \clang{} reports a similar warning.
-Moroever, the model output proposes a correct fix that removes the macro redefinition, even though the code already correctly compiles.
+Moreover, the model output proposes a compiler-accepted fix that removes the macro redefinition, even though the code already correctly compiles.

-As another example, Listing~\ref{lst:id178} shows a configurable system with two feature macros (i.e., \texttt{A} and \texttt{B}).
+As another example, Listing~\ref{lst:id178} shows a synthetic configurable C snippet with two feature macros (i.e., \texttt{A} and \texttt{B}).
 Under our experimental setup, \clang{} reports a compilation error because the declaration of \texttt{p} violates the C99 standard: implicit \texttt{int} types are not supported in ISO~C99 and later.
 Specifically, the statement \texttt{p = "str";} appears as a standalone expression after the declaration \texttt{int *p = 0;}, which leads to an invalid top-level construct.
 In contrast, \gptoss{} does not report any compilation error for this configuration.